rschwabco/aserto-demo/Tutorial.md

 AUTH0_ISSUER=https://{YOUR_AUTH0_DOMAIN_HERE}.us.auth0.com/
 ```

 Create a file called `index.js` - that will be our server.
+To this file, add the following dependncies:

 ```
 const express = require('express');